These are the plastic bottles used for soft drinks, water and numerous other items.

 Since new plastic bottles are made from petroleum (oil), recycling your used plastic bottles saves a significant amount of this non-renewable resource.
 Recycling just 2 tons (36,000 16-ounce plastic bottles = 1 ton) of plastic bottles saves almost four barrels of oil.

-In America alone, we throw away more than 2 million plastic bottles!
+Across the globe, we throw away more than 1 million plastic bottles a minute!
 These plastic bottles add to our already overwhelmed trash disposal and landfill system.
 By recycling your plastic bottles you save almost 8 cubic yards of this decreasing landfill space.
 Not to mention the more than 5 trillion pieces of plastic that float in our oceans!

 As the economic and environmental costs of running a landfill increase year after year, every pound of plastic we keep out of garbage trucks helps to extend the life of our landfills, saves non-renewable resources, saves energy, creates more sustainable communities and CREATES JOBS!